BENEFITS OF A HEALTHY WATERSHED

 Services

 A healthy watershed is more capable of providing services than an unhealthy one because it functions better.
 Natural processes such as wetlands filtering polluted water or decomposing plants improve soil used for agriculture.
-These are free services that would cost large amounts of money to duplicate.
+These are free services that cost large amounts of money to duplicate.

 Recreational Opportunities